 I’m not sure how many locations have raised their prices to keep up with inflation though – there have been many reports of FECs raising prices this year.
 This could be skewing the “real” numbers (i.e., earnings are higher because they are charging more while actual plays are the same or lower) but overall it anecdotally sounds like it’s been an awesome year for the arcade business.

-Unfortunately it has not been a great one for the movie theater biz (which also will likely be affecting theater lobby arcades) and the tech world has seen thousands of layoffs and very bad numbers on stocks; For me personally it also hasn’t been great, which I’ll get into at the bottom.
+Unfortunately it has not been a great one for the movie theater business (which also will likely be affecting theater lobby arcades) and the tech world has seen thousands of layoffs and very bad numbers on stocks; for me personally it also hasn’t been great, which I’ll get into at the bottom.

 Of course my issues could certainly be more about my business model – I can’t do the Principal Skinner meme and think that I’m right and everyone else is wrong.
 But I’ll get into that later.